alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 FFmpeg server was required for this project, but it is a deprecated feature.
 Luckily I managed to take advantage of Docker image versioning in order to pull the correct version of the package.

 How did I do it?
 Well I correlated the container image version with the ffmpeg package version that I needed.
-Low and belod the image's apk registers point to those versions too, so I simply installed the package from the apk registry and got exactly the right version of ffmpeg
+Low and belod the image's apk registers point to those versions too, so I simply installed the package from the apk registry and got exactly the right version of ffmpeg I needed.

+Is this the best way?
+No, but it beats